derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 <a name="why-grpc"></a>

-### Why use gRPC and gRPC-Web?
+### Why use HRPC and HRPC-Web?

-With gRPC you can define your service once in a .proto file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
-You also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating. gRPC-Web lets you access gRPC services built in this manner from browsers using an idiomatic API.
+With HRPC you can define your service once in a .proto file and implement clients and servers in any of HRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by HRPC.
+You also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating.
+HRPC-Web lets you access HRPC services built in this manner from browsers using an idiomatic API.